pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     `--metadata citation-abbreviations=FILE`.)
     If *FILE* is a URL, it will be fetched via HTTP.
-If *FILE* is not found relative to the working directory, it will be sought in the resource path and finally in the `csl` subdirectory of the pandoc user data directory.
+If *FILE* is not found relative to the working directory, it will be sought in the resource path (see `--resource-path`) and finally in the `csl` subdirectory of the pandoc user data directory.

 `--natbib`

 :   Use [`natbib`] for citations in LaTeX output.
-This option is not for use
+This option
-    with the `--citeproc` option or with PDF output.
+    is not for use with the `--citeproc` option or with PDF output.
 It is intended for use in producing a LaTeX file that can be processed with [`bibtex`].

 `--biblatex`

 :   Use [`biblatex`] for citations in LaTeX output.
-This option is not for use
+This option
-    with the `--citeproc` option or with PDF output.
+    is not for use with the `--citeproc` option or with PDF output.
 It is intended for use in producing a LaTeX file that can be processed with [`bibtex`] or [`biber`].

 ## Math rendering in HTML {.options}

 The default is to render TeX math as far as possible using Unicode characters.
 Formulas are put inside a `span` with `class="math"`, so that they may be styled differently from the surrounding text if needed.
 However, this gives acceptable results only for basic math, usually you will want to use `--mathjax` or another of the following options.

 `--mathjax`[`=`*URL*]